-For folks who need their (probably expensive) face creams or products to stay in top shape, vacuum pump bottles are a great accessory to have.
+For folks who need their (probably expensive) face creams or products to stay in top shape, vacuum pump bottles are a great accessory.
 These containers keep oxygen out of your product to keep them from drying out so you can continue using these containers long after your trip without fear your product has dried out.

-These will not emulsify your product like some other home-sized dispensers, so you will need to lather the products up between your hands.
+These will not emulsify your product like other home-sized dispensers, so you must lather the products up between your hands.
 Even so, these containers are the perfect way to keep your more delicate products safe far and wide.

 - Keeps air out of the product

 - Leak proof design